james-elastic/rogue/README.md

-# snake
+# Rogue
-A snake clone built with the SDL library
+A basic rogue-like game built with SDL2